 If they don’t, parents often dread having to start sleep training all over again, but usually a child will only need a little encouragement to continue the good sleep habits they have already begun to learn.

 Sleep consultants help because they don’t just teach babies to sleep through the night, they coach parents to trust their instincts.
-I help mums and dads to learn the gentle tools necessary to teach their baby lifelong sleep skills.
+As a professional sleep coach, I help mums and dads to learn the gentle tools necessary to teach their baby lifelong sleep skills.
 Sometimes, all parents need is someone by their side for help and encouragement and to remind them how well they’re doing.